A self guided Moscow Metro tour

 Like I said before, there is no need for a paid Moscow Metro tour.
 Moscow is already expensive enough and therefore it is a good thing that one of its top attractions is at the same time one of the cheapest things to do in Moscow.

 With this self guided Moscow Metro tour I explain everything you need to know about how to do this on your own.
 I will also guide you along the best metro stations in Moscow.
+If you are interested I also have a self guided free walking tour of Moscow through the Kitay Gorod, the Red square and the Kremlin.

 The Moscow Metro currently has 15 lines and over 200 stations.
 The most beautiful sations are on the number 5 Koltsevaya line, the number 3 Arbatsko Pokrovskaya line and the number 2 Zamoskvoretskaya line